Alternate Rogue

 3rd-level Gambler Archetype feature

-Finally, if you spend at least 1 minute observing or playing a game you aren't familiar with, you can add your proficiency bonus to any ability check related to the game.
-However, only one game or gaming set can benefit from this feature.
-Using it to learn a new game causes you to lose previous benefits.
+Finally, if you spend at least 1 minute observing or playing a game you aren't familiar with, you can add your Proficiency Bonus to any ability check related to the game.
+However, only one game or gaming set can benefit from this feature a time.

 Pick a Card